xrdocs/multicast/_tutorials/tree-sid-coe.md

 We can see from the path topology that the Tree-SID policy is rooted at Node-5.
 Bud nodes are Node-1, Node-7 and the Leaf node is Node-4.

 In addition, COE maintains an event history of the Tree-SID policy.
 The operator may use the COE UI to learn about past events such as admin and operational state changes, and changes in the Tree-SID SR policy paths.
+When an event is selected, details of the Tree-SID Policy Path at that time will be shown.

 Static Tree-SID policy events: